Tuner class that implements the base functionality each tuner must provide.

 instance$eval_batch() to evaluate design points.

-Before and after the batch evaluation, the Terminator is checked, and if it is positive,
+Before the batch evaluation, the Terminator is checked, and if it is positive,

 an exception of class

 In the later case the current batch of evaluations is still stored in